-Every student is encouraged to take a non-math/stat elective course in a scientific area that extends or makes use of the tools and techniques of mathematics and statistics.
+Every student is given the option (that counts toward the degree) to take a non-math/stat elective course in a scientific area that extends or makes use of the tools and techniques of mathematics and statistics.
 Examples of such elective courses are as follows:

 - Computer science (graduate level course, please check prerequisites)

 For the current and upcoming schedule of classes visit the University Registrar’s webpage at http://registrar.georgetown.edu/.

 Internships, consulting, and research experiences are integral parts of the program.
 Therefore, each student is encouraged to participate in such an activity.
 This can be fulfilled through an internship, a special project in a graduate course or a research collaboration with Georgetown faculty.

 Organizations offering internship positions include the US Census Bureau, Bureau of Economic Analysis, Department of Energy, Department of Justice, Department of Agriculture, Controller of the Currency, Federal Reserve Board, Federal Aviation Administration, various financial consulting firms, DecisionQ Corp, NASA, Army National Guard, Center for Advanced Defense Studies, Insight Policy Research, Elder Research and Fannie Mae.